-fitle of thesis Downscaling of 0.35 μ m to 0.25 μ m CMOS Transistor by Simulation NORAINI BT OTHMAN ny thesis to be placed at the Information Resource Center (IRC) of ologi Petronas (UTP) with the following conditions: The thesis b ecomes the property of UTP The IRC of UTP may make copies of the thesis for academic purposes only. .
-This thesis i s classified as Conf idential X Non- confidential L confidential confidential, please state the reason: this thesis is the contents of confidential, please state the reason: f this thesis is a confidential, please state the reason: f this thesis is a confidential, please state the reason: The thesis will remain confidential foryears. closure:
+fitle of thesis Downscaling of 0.35 $\mu$ m to 0.25 $\mu$ m CMOS Transistor by Simulation NORAINI BT OTHMAN ereby allow r niversiti Tekn ny thesis to be placed at the Information Resource Center (IRC) of ologi Petronas (UTP) with the following conditions: The thesis b ecomes the property of UTP The IRC of JTP may make copies of the thesis for academic purposes only. .
+This thesis i s classified as Conf idential X Non- confidential X Non- confidential confidential, please state the reason: X Non- confidential confidential, please state the reason: X Non- f this thesis is a The contents of Remarks on dis confidential confidential, please state the reason: the thesis will remain confidential for years. closure: X Non- f this thesis is a f the contents of f the contents of f the contents of f the contents of f the content confidential confidential, please state the reason: the thesis will remain confidential foryears. closure: